In past centuries, the vital Silk Road used to be the link between the East and the West.

 For dinner this evening, enjoy a dumpling banquet, where you’ll taste dumplings of many different shapes, sizes and flavours.
 (B,L,D)

-Today enjoy the last highlight of Xian: the Terracotta Warriors & Horses where you will see the life-sized defending army to the first emperor of China, Qinshihuang.
+Today enjoy the last highlight of Xian: The Terracotta Warriors & Horses where you will see the life-sized defending army to the first emperor of China, Qinshihuang.
 Discovered by local farmer in Lintong, it is a form of funerary art buried with the emperor in 210–209 BCE and whose purpose was to protect the emperor in his afterlife.

 This evening, board an overnight train to Beijing.
 (B,L)